American Literature and American Dreams (EN203.01T)

-Douglas B. Harris (B.A., The American University; Ph.D., The Johns Hopkins University) is associate professor of political science and faculty co-director of Messina.
+Douglas B. Harris (B.A., The American University; Ph.D., The Johns Hopkins University) is professor of political science, faculty co-director of Messina, and dean of undergraduate studies.
 His research on Congress, political parties, and media politics has been published in numerous scholarly journals as well chapters in edited collections on congressional elections, media framing techniques, and public trust in government.
 He is co-author of The Austin-Boston Connection: Fifty Years of House Democratic Leadership (Texas A&M University Press, 2009) and co-editor of Doing Archival Research in Political Science (Cambria Press, 2012).

 Heather Moore is a graduate of Loyola University Maryland, where she earned a degree in Elementary Education.
 She later earned a Master of Arts in Educational Leadership from Notre Dame of Maryland University.
-Heather has held various positions in the education field including classroom teacher, contract manager, State administrator, and is currently the Associate Director of Program Operations for the School of Education, where she has worked since 2008.
+Heather has held various positions in the education field including classroom teacher, contract manager, State administrator, and is currently the Assistant Dean for Assessment and Data Management in the School of Education, where she has worked since 2008.